While the month is a time of transition, that doesn’t mean that there aren’t a lot of great things to do in Pennsylvania in November.

 For more information, check out the event’s website.

-While it’s not shown on TV until Thanksgiving Day, The National Dog Show takes place the weekend prior to the holiday in the Philadelphia suburbs.
+While it’s not shown on TV until Thanksgiving Day, The National Dog Show takes place before the holiday in the Philadelphia suburbs.
 Come out and see some of the best show dogs in the world compete for the title of Best in Show.

 In addition to watching dogs get judged, visitors can see demonstration events, meet some of the show dogs, browse vendors, and much more.